Secure IP Address Allocation at Cloud Scale: Introduction

 \section{Introduction}

 Cloud providers allow near limitless scalability to tenants while reducing or eliminating upfront costs.
 One component that enables this architecture is the reuse of scarce IPv4 addresses across tenants as services scale.
-Recent works~\cite{liu_all_2016, borgolte_cloud_2018, pauley_measuring_2022}, however, have shown that this practice exposes new security risks as malicious tenants exploit \textit{latent configuration} created by prior users of an address.
-Thus, cloud providers are motivated to manage their IP space such that adversaries cannot easily discover a large number of IP addresses and exploit prior tenants.
+Though a practical necessity, this reuse--combined with the use of IP addresses as a \textit{security principal}--enables malicious cloud tenants to abuse IP address reputation~\cite{ioannidis_implementing_2000, sinha_shades_2008, zhang_highly_2008}, pollute the address space for future tenants~\cite{antonakakis_building_2010}, and even collect sensitive information intended for previous tenants~\cite{liu_all_2016, borgolte_cloud_2018, pauley_measuring_2022}.
+We observe that these seemingly disparate attack spaces share a common thread: the ability of adversaries to easily sample large numbers of IP addresses from provider pools.

-A promising approach proposed in one prior work~\cite{borgolte_cloud_2018} is to use disjoint IP address pools between tenants, reducing the IPs exposed to adversaries.
-While subsequent work has proposed approaches towards this~\cite{pauley_measuring_2022}, the community still lacks a complete understanding of the security provided by these measures, especially against a more powerful or adaptive adversary.
-For instance, an adversary that can leverage many cloud accounts effectively defeats the protections contemplated by prior works.
-Further analysis of IP allocation policies could establish shortcomings under these new threat models, and motivate new defenses that more effectively protect the IP address pool.
+While prior works have identified and confirmed the issue of IP address reuse, and proposed some preliminary mitigations~\cite{borgolte_cloud_2018, pauley_measuring_2022}, the community still lacks a complete understanding of the security provided by these measures, especially against a more powerful or adaptive adversary.
+For instance, prior works that attempt to reassign addresses to the same tenant can be defeated by adversaries using many disconnected cloud accounts (a form of Sybil attack).
+Developing secure policies for IP address allocation necessitates a fine-grained analysis of tenant behaviors and adversarial strategies.
+Such an analysis, and the stronger defenses that analysis enables, are the key focus of this work.

-In this paper, we present the Elastic IP Simulator (\toolname), a comprehensive framework for evaluating the security of cloud IP address allocation.
-Shown in \autoref{fig:overview}, \toolname models a set of IP allocation policies, tenant behaviors, and adversaries that adapt to deployed policies and attempt to maximize exploited addresses.
-Our tool can be used to generate representative simulations of public clouds, or traces from real-world cloud providers can be used to precisely characterize a given environment.
-Our performance evaluation demonstrates that such a simulation can be performed at the scale of major cloud providers while incurring acceptable execution time cost (\eg simulating a zone of Amazon Web Services at \SI{58000}{\times} realtime speed).
-In addition, our flexible architecture allows fair comparison with future developments in secure IP allocation.